vivekjoshy/openskill.py/paper/paper.md

 The Plackett-Luce model can be thought of as a generalized extension of the Braldey-Terry model originally introduced in @Bradley_Terry.
-Both models follow logistic distribution, while in contrast the Thurstone-Mosteller model follows the Gaussian distribution.
+Both models follow logistic distribution, while in contrast, the Thurstone-Mosteller model follows the Gaussian distribution.
 Both models can be also used with partial pairing and full pairing approaches for rating updates.
 Partial pairing models engage only a subset of players who are paired with each other during rating